 But what about continuous mode bracketing, where the camera makes all of the bracketed exposures with one shutter release depression?
-Continuous bracketing with uncompressed raw files doesn’t work.
+Continuous bracketing with uncompressed raw files and the electronic shutter doesn’t work.
 Well, it sort of works.
 You get exposures, but only one of them, and there’s no actual bracketing.
 With the mechanical shutter, continuous bracketing gives you the following EDR vs ISO curve:

 In the above curve, I plotted the EDR for all three exposures.
 Since I picked 1/3 stop bracketing around 1/1000 second, the exposures were all pretty much alike, so the curve looks like the curve for a single set of exposures.
 If we zoom in, we can see the discontinuities: